CenterForSpatialResearch/methods-in-spatial-research-fa2021/tutorials/tutorial01.md

 ---

 Tutorial by Carsten Rodin, Spring 2020.
+Revised by Dare Brawley Fall 2021.

 Adapted from materials from [Mapping for the Urban Humanities](https://github.com/CenterForSpatialResearch/mapping_for_the_urban_humanities), taught by Bernadette Baird-Zars, Eric Glass & Leah Meisterlin, Summer 2019.